 Do you have diabetes?
 If yes, contact us today to protect your vision by having a thorough examination.
 Schedule your appointment by calling us at (405) 372-1715.

 Diabetic eye disease refers to a group of sight threatening eye conditions that may develop as a result of systemic diabetes.
 They include:

-.
-Diabetic retinopathy: Diabetes attacks the blood vessels located in the retina.
+- Diabetic retinopathy.
+Diabetes attacks the blood vessels located in the retina.
 The retina is the tissue at the back of the eye that translates light into electrical signals that the brain interprets as vision.
-About ½ of the estimated 16 million people have early signs of diabetic retinopathy.
-Of this group, about 700,000 have serious retinal disease, with approximately 65,000 Americans progressing each year to proliferative retinopathy, the disease’s most sight-threatening stage.
+About one-half of the estimated 19 million people have early signs of diabetic retinopathy.
+Of this group, about 700,000 have serious retinal disease, with approximately 65,000 Americans progressing each year to proliferative retinopathy – the disease’s most sight-threatening stage.
 Annually, as many as 25,000 people go blind from the disorder, making it a leading cause of blindness among working-age Americans.

 Cataracts and glaucoma also affect many people who do not have diabetes.
-Diabetic retinopathy is the most common eye diabetic eye disease and it only occurs in patients with systemic diabetes.
+Diabetic retinopathy is the most common diabetic eye disease, and it only occurs in patients with systemic diabetes.
 Although anyone with diabetes can develop diabetic retinopathy, research shows that people with Type I diabetes are more likely to develop retinopathy.
 Among people with Type II diabetes, duration of disease is an important risk factor.
-The longer you are diabetic the chance of retinopathy increases.
+The longer you are diabetic, the chance of retinopathy increases.

 What are the symptoms of diabetic retinopathy?